How to Make the Supercorder Straight Flute

 On my own instrument the head, top of the wood to the bottom of the delrin ring,

 is just 140 mm instead of 142.
-I already added the ring because the wood
+I already added the ring because the wood was cut too

 I mention this to say the figures aren't entirely written in stone - Once you've gained some